Environment Baselining Pilot

 Acceptance onto the pilot

-After submitting your expression of interest, AHDB and QMS will review the information to understand each farm's suitability for the pilot project.
+After submitting an expression of interest, AHDB and QMS reviewed the information to understand each farm's suitability for the pilot project.

-We expect interest in the pilot to be strong, and due to budget constraints it is unlikely that we will be able to take everyone forward.
-We will, therefore, review all farms before acceptance onto the pilot to ensure alignment with the overall objectives, which are to show:
+We reviewed all farms before acceptance onto the pilot to ensure alignment with the overall objectives, which are to show:

 • The environmental impact of agriculture in GB